 Local policies are determined by the performing test location.
 This is determined by the state in which your performing laboratory resides and where your testing is commonly performed.
-Please refer to the Limitations or Utilization Guidelines section on previous page(s) for frequency information.

 The ICD10 codes listed below are the top diagnosis codes currently utilized by ordering physicians for the limited coverage test highlighted above that are also listed as medically supportive under Medicare's limited coverage policy.
 If you are ordering this test for diagnostic reasons that are not covered under Medicare policy, an Advance Beneficiary Notice form is required.